Tips to recognize bad - deceptive virtual staging

 Deceptive staging & property for sale "as is"

-This is a bad combo to have.
+This is not a nice combo to have.

 Selling “as is” is a tricky task.
 Simply because your house will be targeted mostly by people looking to buy a “below market value” at your expense.